Skip to content

 ColumnBehavior

-BacklogHolding area, no agent runs here
+To DoHolding area, no agent runs here.
+Moving a task here kills its session.

 PlanningSpawns the default agent in plan mode; auto-moves to Executing when done